Murray M. Rosenberg Professor of Medicine

 New York, New York

-The educational design of this activity addresses the needs of pulmonology and clinical immunology clinicians who manage patients with severe asthma who are at risk for mucus plugs.
+The educational design of this activity addresses the needs of clinical immunologists/allergists, pulmonologists, and other specialist clinicians involved in the treatment of patients with SA.

 After completing this activity, the participant should be better able to: